Quantum hedging in two-round prover-verifier interactions: Discussion

 \section{Discussion}

-In this paper, we have analyzed a specific prover-verifier interaction in which certain circumstances allow the verifier to use a hedging strategy to win one of two parallel repetitions with a higher probability than would have been possible had a classical strategy been adopted.
-This interesting phenomenon was originally described in \cite{molina2012hedging}, where the authors used a semidefinite program to describe the setup of the game, and illustrated an explicit example of hedging when two repetitions of the game were carried out.
-In this example it is indeed possible to achieve a perfect hedging situation, where one out of two repetitions can be won with certainty.
-It was previously unknown how does this perfect hedging phenomenon generalize to the case when $n$ repetitions of the game are performed.
-We resolved this question, and also provided a complete closed form strategy for Bob that is optimal with respect to winning at least one out of the $n$ parallel repetitions in this setting.
+We have analyzed generalizations of a specific prover-verifier interaction where the verifier can use a quantum hedging strategy to win at least one of $n$ parallel repetitions with a higher probability than what would have been possible playing each game independently.
+This interesting phenomenon was originally described in \cite{molina2012hedging}, where the authors illustrated an explicit example of perfect hedging when two repetitions of the game were carried out.
+It was previously unknown how the perfect hedging phenomenon generalizes to the case when $n$ repetitions of the game are performed.
+We resolved this question for a generalization of the game in \cite{molina2012hedging}, and provided strategies for Bob that allow him to achieve perfect hedging whenever it is possible.

-We also analyzed a variant of this setting when Bob is not obligated to return an answer back to Alice.
-In a practical sense, Bob's refusal to respond to Alice can be viewed in terms of an experimental setup where the lack of a response can be viewed as a protocol error in the model.
-This consideration led to an entirely different semidefinite program that characterized the interaction between Alice and Bob.
-We then used this SDP to consider our framework under a number of different settings, and asked whether or not Bob still had the ability to take advantage of the hedging behavior.
+We also analyzed a variant of this setting where Bob is not obligated to return an answer to Alice.
+In a practical sense, Bob's refusal to respond to Alice can be viewed in terms of an experimental setup where the lack of a response could correspond to a communication error \cite{devin-smith}.
+This consideration led to a different semidefinite program that characterized the interaction between Alice and Bob.
+We then used this SDP \eqref{sdp:finalfinal} to ask whether or not Bob still had the ability to take advantage of hedging behavior, with a negative answer.